johnwalters/EnphaseIQGatewayClient/README.md

 What this web client does is allow you to make the same requests, and it displays the responses in a more readable, formatted way.

-You'll still need to [obtain an auth token](https://enphase.com/download/accessing-iq-gateway-local-apis-or-local-ui-token-based-authentication), and set it in the appsettings.json configuration file at the root of this site.
+You'll still need to [obtain an auth token](https://enphase.com/download/accessing-iq-gateway-local-apis-or-local-ui-token-based-authentication), and set it in the appsettings.json configuration file at the root of the IQClientSite.

 [IQ Requests](/detail)